Jobhdez/pine/README.md

 ```

 ## Thanks
 This compiler was based on Dr. Siek's compilation book https://github.com/IUCompilerCourse/Essentials-of-Compilation.
+The runtime (runtime.c) was written by Dr. Siek but the compiler is my work.